turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 * Call to action with a specific date and time -- Suggest a few dates and times for the this week and the following; ask for 30 minutes to an hour.
 Offer a video hang-out as an option.

 **Pair & Share:**
-Form groups of 3-4 (4 max) and spend 10 minutes giving and receiving positive feedback and suggestions for improvement.
-Person A will read email and person B & C will both give:
+Find a partner and spend 5 minutes giving and receiving feedback and suggestions for improvement.
+You should provide:

 * 1 specific piece of appreciative feedback
 * 1 constructive recommendation for improvement